Higher (Taio Cruz song): Commercial performance

-In North America, the single peaked in the top 15 in Mexico (10), and Canada (13).
 On 19 February 2011, McCoy's version of "Higher" peaked at number 24 on the US Billboard Hot 100.
-The version also appeared on several airplay component charts, including Dance/Mix Show (6), Latin Pop (40), Pop (13), and Rhythmic (24).
 Remixes of "Higher" featuring both Minogue and McCoy were sent to US dance clubs, leading to all three artists sharing credit for the song on the Dance/Club Play Songs chart.
 "Higher" climbed to number 3 on the chart on 5 March, the same week Minogue topped the chart with "Better than Today", making her the first act ever with two concurrent top-three hits on that chart.
 Three weeks later, on 26 March, "Higher" hit number one for a week.
-"I absolutely love knowing that there's such huge support for my songs in the US club scene," Minogue remarked.
-By the end of 2011, RIAA certified the single platinum, denoting a million units based on sales and streams.
-Elsewhere, the single peaked at number 8 on the Billboard Global Dance Tracks, and appeared on the TopHit airplay charts in the Commonwealth of Independent States (10), Russia (10), and Ukraine (91).
 According to Jones, the release of "Higher" sparked renewed interest in its parent album, Rokstarr, leading to a revival for the album on charts worldwide in January 2011.

 Promotion

 A lyrics video for Minogue's remix of "Higher" was uploaded on YouTube by Island Records on 1 November 2010.
 Norwegian director Alex Herron directed two music videos for "Higher", featuring Cruz with Minogue and McCoy, respectively.
 Minogue's version was released on 19 November 2010, before the release of McCoy's version two days later.
 Shot in a London Docklands warehouse, the video with Minogue begins with two BMW cars racing inside.
 Minogue and Cruz ride as passengers in the backseat.
 Following the race, the cars converge, and the singers emerge.
 Minogue, accompanied by a group of female dancers, then engages in a face-off with Cruz as they sing in front of a band.
 Following a similar concept to the Minogue version, the video featuring McCoy adds new angles and scenes.
 Rizvi questioned the concept of both videos and suggested that the singers should sit in the front seat.
 DirectLyrics, despite complimenting Minogue's appearance, found the video too safe and underwhelming.
 PureMedias echoed the lack of originality and suggested likely BMW funding, given the obvious product placement.